capntack/ADAccount_Expiry/README.md

 To install ADAccount Expiry, follow these steps:

-* Download the folder to a location of your choosing.
+* Download the release Source code and place the contents into folder at a location of your choosing.

 ## Using ADAccount Expiry